-B2.2 Height of Buildings
+B2.3 Height of Buildings

-All new business development within the villages must comply with Height of Buildings Map which forms part of the WLEP 2010.
+All new business development within Berrima Village must comply with the maximum building heights indicated on the Height of Buildings Map which forms part of the WLEP 2010, an extract of which is reproduced in Figure B2.1.
 Applicants are also directed to clause 4.3 of the WLEP 2010.
+A height limit of 9 metres applies to the business zoned areas of Berrima Village but achievement of this maximum height limit is possible only when all of the relevant controls within this DCP are complied with.